 The ministry to all age groups in our congregations continued with a new focus in the late 1990s.
 The ‘3 Cs’ were incorporated into the life of St George’s: Communion – meeting with God, Community – meeting with each other, Commission – meeting with the world.
 A ministry at Goodwin Village Farrer was established in 2003 with a meeting held there each Friday.
 In 2005, as the 10am congregation reached capacity in the church building, a Saturday@6pm congregation was planted.
 At the same time, the Sunday afternoon Dinka congregation was established.
 In 2007, David Piok was ordained to lead this congregation.

 The church facilities were expanded through the 2000s.
 The building as it is now was completed in 2009: the extensions included a chapel, meeting and children’s ministry rooms, office space, a new kitchen and toilets.
 A large community space or hall was also constructed, linking the original church building and the other meeting rooms.

+In 2015, the congregations were restructured to include three gatherings every week, as well as a range of small groups, and a Kid’s Church program.
 St George’s continues to be a welcoming and loving church that seeks to show Christ in the community.